 Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep and mood issues.
-Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.
+Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain and spinal cord process painful and nonpainful signals.

 Fibromyalgia is commonly thought of as a condition that affects adults.
 However, fibromyalgia also occurs in children and adolescents.
-Estimates suggest that juvenile-onset fibromyalgia affects 2 to 6 percent of school children, mostly adolescent girls.
+Estimates suggest that juvenile-onset fibromyalgia affects 2% to 6% of schoolchildren, mostly adolescent girls.
 It is most commonly diagnosed between ages 13 and 15.

 - Headache.
-Frequent headaches occur in a majority of patients with fibromyalgia.
+Frequent headaches occur in a majority of children who have fibromyalgia.

 - Sleep disturbances.
 Despite complaints of severe fatigue, these children often take an hour or more to fall asleep.
 Even when they do fall asleep, many have difficulty maintaining sleep and wake up during the night.

 - Fatigue.
 People with fibromyalgia often awaken tired, even though they report sleeping for long periods of time.
-Sleep is often disrupted by pain, and many patients with fibromyalgia have other sleep disorders, such as restless legs syndrome and sleep apnea.
+Many children with fibromyalgia have other sleep disorders, such as restless legs syndrome.

 Why does it hurt?

 Researchers believe repeated nerve stimulation causes changes in the brain and spinal cord of people with fibromyalgia.
 These changes include an abnormal increase in levels of certain chemicals in the brain that signal pain.
 In addition, the brain's pain receptors seem to develop a sort of memory of the pain and become sensitized, meaning they can overreact to painful and nonpainful signals.